 The first steps toward resolution should be guided by the university supervisor.
-If additional assistance is needed, any party (student, co-op, supervisor, building administrator) may contact the Teacher Education Office for additional support.
+If additional assistance is needed, any party (student, co-op, supervisor, building administrator) may contact the Field Experience Coordinator for additional support.

 Occasionally, teacher candidates or field experience students observe unprofessional behavior and/or an unsafe situation in a field placement.
 Generally, we encourage students to reflect on and learn from this situation.
-However, if a teacher candidate or a university supervisor reports a significant issue with a placement to the Teacher Education Program Office, the Field Experience Coordinator will consult with the Director of Teacher Education to determine the appropriate intervention.
+However, if a teacher candidate or a university supervisor reports a significant issue with a placement, the Director of the Graduate Program in Education will determine the appropriate intervention.
 These interventions may include a conversation with the cooperating teacher or on rare occasions, a conversation with the building principal and/or district office administrator.